ISO Class 5 PEC

 What is ISO 5 ISO Rating?

 ISO 5 ISO rating, defined by ISO 14644-1, allows a maximum of 3,520 particles per cubic meter for particles 0.5 microns or larger.
-It is essential for industries like pharmaceuticals and electronics, requiring strict protocols and equipment, such as HEPA filters, to minimize contamination and ensure product safety.
+It is essential for industries like pharmaceuticals and Electronics, requiring strict protocols and equipment, such as HEPA filters, to minimize contamination and ensure product safety.

-ISO 5: Defining Cleanroom Classification Guidelines
+ISO 5: Defining CleanRoom Classification Guidelines

 Particle Size (µm) | Maximum Particles per m³ |